mwitte/TechDivision.Neos.Search/README.md

 up to date.
 There is a command controller to add/update/remove all nodes in index.
 There is also a backend module provided for this.

-This package uses the [TechDivision.Search](https://github.com/mwitte/TechDivision.Search) package as search backend interface which requires by default the solr php extension.
+This package uses the [TechDivision.Search](https://github.com/mwitte/TechDivision.Search) package as search backend.

 Installation